rajeshchoudharyt/django-notes-api/README.md

 ### Prerequisites:

-Python and pip installed
+Install python and pip

-Clone this repository to your local machine and then cd .. to the root folder
+Clone this repository to your local machine.
+Follow below steps starting from the root directory

 ## Getting started: